block-core/blockcore-gateway/README.md

 ## License

-Blockore Platform by Blockore, licensed as MIT
+Blockore Hub by Blockore, licensed as MIT
 Parts by Benjamin Watkins, licensed as MIT